xsf/xmpp.org/content/blog/2022-11-05-newsletter.md

 A new automated testing technique was recently adopted to help the Prosody developers during their daily development work: [Mutation Testing in Prosody](https://blog.prosody.im/mutation-testing-in-prosody/)

+Modernization of the authentication protocol is ongoing around the community, key word "SASL".
+Multiple hints of the ongoing work have been seen in the last two newsletters, in [libs](https://xmpp.org/2022/09/the-xmpp-newsletter-august-2022/#libraries), [XEPs](https://xmpp.org/2022/10/the-xmpp-newsletter-september-2022/#updated) updates and [funding](https://xmpp.org/2022/10/the-xmpp-newsletter-september-2022/#articles) news.
+It spans multiple clients, multiple platforms and at least one server.
+Thilo Molitor, the Monal developer, blogged about the current _broken_ state, the ideal properties of the system and [the solutions being worked on](https://monal-im.org/post/00004-sasl/).
+It's a 30 minutes long read but will sure come handy as more news of the SASL implementations will start to appear from the other involved projects.

 ## Software news

 ### Clients and applications